You are here

 Most awards are given to seniors, but some high achieving juniors also receive awards.
 The size of the awards typically ranges from $500 to $3,000 per year.

 Applications for scholarships are accepted in the Spring Term of each academic year.
-Interested students should complete the application and turn in to our administrative office in Solon Campus Center 140, by the first Wednesday after Spring Break in March.
+Interested students should complete the application and turn in to our administrative office in Solon Campus Center 140, by the fifth Wednesday of spring semester.

 Applications should be accompanied with a recent (unofficial) transcript and copy of the applicant's APAS.